Home Page

 movement down) only about an inch of down–haul movement under tension is

-required to eliminate the luff wrinkles.
-More downhaul tension, and
+required to reduce the luff wrinkles.
+Too much downhaul tension, and

 power will be lost as the sail camber comes forward.